-Furthermore, when an organization takes its digital assets to the cloud, it opens the door to a world of innovation and opportunity.
-This means benefits for companies and the capability to improve users’ lives.
+When an organization takes its digital assets to the cloud, it opens the door to a world of innovation and opportunity.
+With savings comes the possibility of expending time and resources to think of new ways to improve people's lives while increasing revenue.

 If you are thinking of migrating to the cloud, here you will find the main advantages of doing so, but if your thing is to take the first steps in the world of cloud computing, we also have resources to assist you on that path.